vne/grunt-fep-ejs/README.md

 Type: `Boolean`
 Default: **true**

-Add Jade debug instructions to generated JS templates.
+Add ejs debug instructions to generated JS templates.

 #### client
 Type: `Boolean`
 Default: **false**

-Compile to JS template functions for client-side use rather than directly to HTML.
+Compile to JS template functions for client-side use rather than directly to HTML

-Make sure to also include the Jade runtime (only `runtime.js`) as described in the [Jade documentation](https://github.com/visionmedia/jade#browser-support).

 #### namespace
 Type: `String`, `Boolean`
 Default: **JST**

 The namespace in which the precompiled templates will be assigned.
 Use dot notation (*e.g.* `App.Templates`) for nested namespaces or `false` for no namespace wrapping.

-When set to `false` with **amd** option set to `true`, the templates will be returned directly from the AMD wrapper.

 #### parseContent